 One of the reasons to use digital tools for studying these legal materials is their nature.
-The series of legal instructions and verdicts is organized in chronological order and only indexed for the names of claimants and defendants.
+The series of legal instructions and verdicts are organized in chronological order and only indexed for the names of claimants and defendants.
 The sheer working power in dealing with a massive set of (textual) data can make a huge difference for starting at all with a project concerning documents linked with a particular legal court in some or all of its dimensions.

 Using the Transkribus tool

 For using the Transkribus tool you need to create a free account.
 You need to download the tool.
 There is a succinct user guide (PDF) and an extensive online guide in the Wiki format.
 The tool is the core of a set of accompanying websites and cloud services.
 OCR (Optical Character Recognition) and HTR (Handwritten Text Recognition) are both possible.
 You will need to contact the team at the Universität Innsbruck for starting the “training” of the tool, the process of recognizing and correctly deciphering various forms of writing.
 Among the most interesting results with this tool is the high percentage of correctly resolved texts in Early Modern Dutch archival records.
 The “model” succeeded not only in reading just one kind of script, but dealt equally successful with several kinds of handwriting.
 Depending on the number of words fed into the machine the character error rate (CER) can reach very low levels.
 A recent post at Rechtsprechung im Ostseeraum discusses the difference between word error rate and CER.